Battalion 457 Protection Company

 Regiment Royal Defence Corps

-At the 1910 Tax Valuation, Darcy is living at Linton, but on the night of the census in 1911, Darcy and Adah, along with Darcy's brother William Edward Cecil Gray, and at his parent's house at Farley Hill Place, Swallowfield, Berkshire with his widowed mother Magdaline, his aunt Anne Margaret Robin and seven servants.
+At the 1910 Tax Valuation, Darcy is living at Linton, but on the night of the census in 1911, Darcy and Adah, along with Darcy's brother William Edward Cecil Gray, are again at his mother's house at Farley Hill Place, Swallowfield, Berkshire with his widowed mother Magdaline, his aunt Anne Margaret Robin and seven servants.
 From around 1914, Darcy appears on the electoral roll of Linton, being marked as absent due to Naval or Military Service in 1918.

 Darcy's obituary in 1944, tells us that in the early part of his life he was a keen tennis player and later took a great interest in golf and cricket.

 Darcy's military service record has survived, and we know that he was commissioned as a Lieutenant on the 26th October 1914.
-We do not know exactly where, or with which unit he served the first part of the war, but on the 13th November 1915, Darcy was admitted to the Military Hospital in Reading suffering from appendicitis and was operated on.
+We do not know exactly where, or exactly with which unit he served the first part of the war, but there is an indication it may have been with the Royal Berkshire Regiment, perhaps tying in with his upbringing in that county and his mother's address.
+On the 13th November 1915, Darcy was admitted to the Military Hospital in Reading suffering from appendicitis and was operated on.
 His wound healed, but by 14th December 1915, he was still not fit to return to service and it was not until a medical board in Tidmouth, on the 12th January 1916, that he was judged fit for all duties.